shidhincr/codepainter/README.md

 your own preference for spaces around operators?
 Smudge it to your preference and clean it to your company's formatting style.

-WARNING: Git "clean" and "smudge" filters are bypassed with Git for Windows.
+**WARNING:** Git "clean" and "smudge" filters are bypassed with GitHub for Windows.

 Refer to [Git's documentation][] for more information on Git "smudge" and "clean" filters.